Exploratory project GenIALearn (2021 - 2023)

 The development of genomic selection - and other "omics" analyses such as metagenomics, transcriptomics, metabolomics and proteomics - now makes it possible to characterise animals using thousands of measurements.
 This massive data is integrated into models to predict production traits with the highest possible degree of accuracy.

-The most commonly used models in genomic prediction (additive genetic model such as GBLUP) are very efficient in predicting the genetic value of animals on a few genetically correlated traits.
-On the other hand, this type of model does not allow the integration of a very large number of heterogeneous measurements, nor does it predict many output traits without knowing their genetic correlations.
-Moreover, this model is limited in its ability to take into account the many non-linear interactions that occur between regions of the genome or environmental factors.
+The most used models in genomic prediction (additive genetic models such as GBLUP1) are very efficient in predicting the genetic value of animals based on a small number of genetically correlated traits.
+However, this type of model does not allow the integration of very large numbers of heterogeneous measurements, nor can it predict multiple output traits without knowing their genetic correlations.
+What is more, such models struggle to accommodate the many non-linear interactions that occur between different regions of the genome and between environmental factors.

 Contacts/coordination: